SOHAIB-LIAQUAT/DSD_2023_EE_061/Lab2/readme.md

-# Combinational Circuits: Structural Modeling Simulation
+# Combinational Circuits: Structural Modeling using Vivado

-The folder contains the System Verilog code for structural modelling and test bench code for simulating the following circuit:
+This folder includes the system verilog code for structural modelling and constraint file for synthesizing the circuit to **Neuxs A7-100t FPGA board**.The following circuit has been implemented:

 ## Circuit Diagram
 ![Circuit-Diagram](https://github.com/user-attachments/assets/a0e37593-8a1b-4c2f-ab41-17865e8fecfd)